-MM CUL-1 and a measure similar to MM CUL-2 (using State language in place of federal language) would apply to Alternative 6.
+MM CUL-1 and a similar measure using State language in place of federal language would apply to Alternative 6.

-Implementation of MM CUL-1 and a measure similar to MM CUL-2 would reduce effects to minor.
+Implementation of MM CUL-1 and a similar measure with State language would reduce effects to minor.

 Under the No Action Alternative, a number of physical changes would occur.
 Islands and snags will disappear, the shoreline will decline, and water depth in the Salton Sea will decrease.
 The primary chemical change will be the continued increase in the Sea's salinity.
 Submerged cultural resources could be exposed if present on the Sea floor.
 This could lead to unauthorized artifact collection and/or degradation of cultural materials.
 Cultural resources may remain intact or be disturbed through bioturbation and erosion.